-WHEN THE US lost to Trinidad and Tobago last October a classic debate about football in America came to the fore.
+WHEN THE US lost to Trinidad and Tobago in October 2017 a classic debate about football in America came to the fore.
 Would the failure to reach the World Cup effectively kill interest in the game?
 It is a question and a fear that has long nagged at US Soccer and one that unfortunately continues to influence our perception of the sport in this country.

 For almost as long as I can remember, the US has been about to be really good at soccer.
 One Italian I spoke with a few years ago described the game here as “a bottle of Prosecco, ready to explode.”
 It seems instead, though, that the ageing bottle may be in danger of losing its carbonation.